-&lt;sup>11 E.g. It is materially similar to article XIV(2) of the Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons and on their Destruction.
+11 E.g. It is materially similar to article XIV(2) of the Convention on the Prohibition of the Development, Production, Stockpiling and Use of Chemical Weapons and on their Destruction.

-14. The travaux préparatoires leading to the adoption of the Rome Statute show that from the outset it was foreseen that the responsibility for the 'due administration of the Court' shall lie with the Presidency with the Registrar being the 'principal administrative officer of the Court' who shall report to the President of the Court.
+12 General Assembly, Report of the Preparatory Committee on the Establishment of the International Criminal Court, vol. II, 13 September 1996, UN Doc.
+A/51/22 ('1996 Preparatory Committee Report II'), p.
+17 reproducing article 8(3)(a) of the Draft Statute for an International with the Registrar being the 'principal administrative officer of the Court' who shall report to the President of the Court.
 A proposal of the United States to add the words 'including the supervision and direction of the Registrar and staff of the Registry and the Court' to what is now article 38(3)(a) of the Rome Statute was ultimately not retained.
 The delegation of Trinidad and Tobago expressed that it was in favour of deleting the suggested addition 'as that idea was contained in the term "due administration of the Court".
+15

-15. A similar idea, however, appears in a different form in article 43.
+- 15. A similar idea, however, appears in a different form in article 43.
 In line with a proposal from France and a similar proposal from Australia and the Netherlands, the sentence: '[t]he Registrar shall exercise his or her functions under the authority of the President of the Court' was added to what is now article 43(2) of the Rome Statute.
-This provision was not discussed in any detail during the Rome Conference and it can be assumed that this aspect did not spark controversy.

-16. Further, the drafting history shows that proposals to the effect that the Registry 'shall be responsible for the administration and servi[cin]g of the Court' were not incorporated.
-This wording would have been in line with a similar provision in the Statute of the International Criminal Tribunal for the former Yugoslavia.
-The drafting history refers to this provision, indicating that the view was expressed that the functions of the Registrar needed further elaboration.
-While article 43(1) of the Rome Statute, likely as a result of these discussions, specifies that '[t]he Registry shall be responsible for the non-judicial aspects of the administration and servicing of the Court', this does not alter the fact that the Registrar's functions are exercised under the authority of the President.
-More importantly nothing in the drafting history of the Rome Statute indicates that assigning responsibility for non-judicial aspects of the administration of the Court to the Registry was meant to limit the overall responsibility of the Presidency for the proper or due administration of the Court.
-The only limitation of such authority as a result of the preparatory work of the treaty, was the addition of the words 'with the exception of the Office of the Prosecutor' in the eventual article 38(3)(a) of the Rome Statute.
+16 This provision was not discussed in any detail during the Rome Conference and it can be assumed that this aspect did not spark controversy. - 16.
+Further, the drafting history shows that proposals to the effect that the Registry 'shall be responsible for the administration and servi[cin]g of the Court' were not incorporated.17 This wording would have been in line with a similar provision in the Statute of the International Criminal Tribunal for the former Yugoslavia.18 The drafting history refers to this provision, indicating that the view was expressed that the functions of the Registrar needed further elaboration.19 While article 43(1) of the Rome Statute, likely as a result of these discussions, specifies that '[t]he Registry shall be responsible for the non-judicial aspects of the administration and servicing of the Court', this does not alter the fact that the Registrar's functions are exercised under the authority of the President.20 More importantly nothing in the drafting history of the Rome Statute indicates that assigning responsibility for non-judicial aspects of the administration of the Court to the Registry was meant to limit the overall responsibility of the Presidency for the proper or due administration of the Court.
+The only limitation of such authority as a result of the preparatory work of the treaty, was the addition of the words 'with the exception of the Office of the Prosecutor' in the eventual article 38(3)(a) of the Rome Statute.21 - 17.
+Instead, the reference to the Registry's responsibility for the non-judicial aspects of the administration of the Court appears to have been the result of a desire to better define the responsibilities of the Registry, which naturally would exclude judicial aspects of the Court's administration.
+The views expressed by the French delegation during the Rome Conference provide support for this.
+It held that France's 'preference, in the interests of proper management, would be for an arrangement which, while according a specific sphere of competence to the Registry, would place it under the Presidency'.22